 And you want to help him lose weight so he will be there for the family.
-We can help you and your husband do that.
+We can help you, and your husband does that.
 But before outlining the plan that will help your husband easily shed those pounds, let’s discuss male obesity.

 Is your husband one of them?

 Doctors use body mass index (BMI) to determine obesity and to screen for health risks.
-BMI is based on the height and the weight of the individual.
-The BMI calculation is considered to be a close estimate of the level of body fat of an individual.
+BMI is based on the height and weight of the individual, which is considered to be a close estimate of the level of body fat of an individual.
 Below is a BMI chart for the various weight groups.